Elder Abuse Prevention

 In collaboration with Seniors Rights Victoria, ECCV conducts free Elder Abuse Bilingual Community Educator Training sessions for people working with culturally diverse seniors, support services or community organisations.

-Once they have completed the training, we also supports bicultural community educators to deliver culturally and linguistically appropriate information sessions to raise awareness of elder abuse in their communities and direct them to the appropriate support services available in Victoria.
+Once they have completed the training, we also support bicultural community educators to deliver culturally and linguistically appropriate information sessions to raise awareness of elder abuse in their communities and direct them to the appropriate support services available in Victoria.

 The two-day training program is conducted online and in-person.